-At Bloom, we used the Vital Statistic data to model the relation between anthropometrics, socio-economics, risk factors and preterm birth.
+At Bloomlife, we used the Vital Statistic data to model the relation between anthropometrics, socio-economics, risk factors and preterm birth.
 By properly modeling the relations between these parameters we can better understand how they influence risk of preterm birth.

 For example, we can look at how variables representative of socio-economic status, such as principal source of payment for the delivery and education level, relate to preterm birth:

 And then look at how other parameters, such as ethnicity, impact preterm birth independently of confounding effects due to socio-economics, anthropometrics or other risk factors:

 Since the dataset provides coarse information on gestational age at delivery (full weeks of gestation), we can also perform survival analysis and determine the probability of delivery at any given week, depending on different maternal parameters.

 For example here we can see how the probability of delivery after a certain week decreases much faster for someone of older age expecting twins, with respect to a first time mom of a single child in her 20s: